 After 3 hours of ascending, you will reach your campsite of the day at Soraypampa (3900m) where you will have lunch.
 After lunch, you will then ascend to the Humantay Lagoon (3 hours round trip) for a total of 6 hours of hiking on Day 1.

 On day 2 of the Salkantay trek, you will wake up early to prepare for the hardest day of the trek.
-Today you will climb through the Salkantay pass (4600 m).
+Today you will climb through the Salkantay pass (4600 m) and face the Salkantay Mountain face-to-face.
 If you are not acclimatized, this will be a difficult day for you.
-Make sure you have enough coca leaves and take it slow.
+Make sure you have enough coca tea and take it slow.

 After hiking up to the Salkantay pass (3 hours), the rest of the hike is all downhill.
 But it is a lot of downhill, almost 6 hours of downhill.
 After an eternity of hiking, you will reach Chaullay (2900m) very late into the day.

-Throughout the day, you will gradually transition from a mountainous area to a cloud forest environment.
+Throughout the day, you will gradually transition from snow-capped mountains to a cloud forest environment.
 You can feel the temperature get a little hotter, the air gets more humid, and you will start to see crops and birds!
 Congratulations, you just finished your toughest day on the Salkantay trek.

 Note: This campsite has hot water and Wi-Fi for purchase!